MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

 ---
 # Receive and Convert Electronic Documents
 The generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)] supports receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
-To receive an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents window to convert it to a purchase invoice or general journal line in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+To receive an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents page to convert it to a purchase invoice or general journal line in [!INCLUDE[d365fin](includes/d365fin_md.md)].

  In addition to receiving electronic documents directly from trading partners, you can receive electronic documents from an OCR service that has turned your PDF or image files into electronic documents.